Core-Team-META/CC-Inventory-System/README.md

 # Inventory-CC

-ItemSystems is a framework for inventory and item management such that you'd find in MMO games.
+Inventory-CC is a framework for inventory and item management such that you'd find in MMO games.
 It contains a plethora of awesome features to help jump start your RPG-style game.
 It also removes the hassle of creating an inventory system from scratch.